prof-rossetti/southernct-csc-443-201701/exercises/interactive-charts/exercise.md

 # Interactive Charts Exercise

+Make an interactive chart.

+If you get stuck, or would like a step-by-step tutorial, see the accompanying [screencast](https://youtu.be/OxLxBGyEVuA).

 ## Objectives

+  1. Gain exposure to making interactive charts and graphs.
-  1. Practice data-driven document development.
+  * Practice data-driven document development.
   * Practice updating page contents without refreshing the page.

 ## Prerequisites